BrandonMiyazaki/BrandonMiyazaki.github.io/README.md

 ## About

-In the about section, you can learn more about me, Brandon Miyazaki, and my background as a passionate blogger and tech enthusiast.
+In the about section, you can learn more about me, Brandon Miyazaki, and my background as Cloud Solution Architect and tech enthusiast.

 ## Blog

 The blog section contains my blog posts.
-Here, you will find articles on a variety of topics that interest me.
+Here, you will find articles on a variety of topics that I hope interest you.

 ## Contact